Stochastic periodic orbits in fast-slow systems with self-induced stochastic resonance: Stochastic periodic orbit of PWL-FHN system

 \section{Stochastic periodic orbit of PWL-FHN system}

-As shown in Muratov {\it et al.} \cite{Muratov2005,LeeDeVille2005}, the SISR is observed when the noise acts on the fast variable.
+As shown by Muratov {\it et al.} \cite{Muratov2005,LeeDeVille2005}, the SISR is observed when the noise acts on the fast variable.
 Therefore, we consider a stochastic version of the PWL-FHN system given as follows:

 where $\xi(t)$ is Gaussian white noise with zero mean satisfying $\langle\xi(t)\rangle=0$ and $\langle\xi(t)\xi(\tau)\rangle=\delta(t-\tau)$.
 The parameter $\sigma$ determines the strength of the noise.
 Figure \ref{fig:3} illustrates the phase diagram and the timeseries for $\sigma=0.1$, which clearly shows the coherent behavior with a nearly deterministic period.
 It is notable that the stochastic periodic orbit caused by the noise is smaller than the deterministic limit cycle and that the orbit is not symmetric, namely, the transition to the other branch occurs earlier on the left branch than on the right branch.
 This asymmetry cannot be captured by the conventional timescale matching condition \cite{Muratov2005,LeeDeVille2005,Yamakou2018} as we will discuss below.
 The symmetric transition can only be realized for $a=0$, where the timescales on the two branches are the same owing to the symmetric vector field.